Rolodophone/nea/report/report.md

 ## Menu Screen

-TODO do this after I've finished the settings and credits
+TODO do this after I've finished the settings and credits and highscore

 ## Rendering

+Everything that should be rendered onto the screen is represented by an entity which has both a GraphicsComp and a TransformComp

+## User Interface

-## User Input
+## Player Input

 ## Actions

+## Spawning Enemies

 # Technical Solution